 To use GCPW, you need to install it on each Windows device.
 Learn how to set up and install GCPW.

 With Windows device management, you can configure and manage enrolled devices from the Admin console.
+Only one user can enroll in Windows device management per device, due to a Microsoft limitation in Windows 10.

 |Setting management||Device management|